Last updated: August 2021

 During the consultation, prophylactic or curative treatments must be proposed to the patient.

 – Prophylactic treatment:

 a) the risk of HIV transmission.
 Start antiretroviral therapy as early as possible if the patient is seen within 48-72 hours after exposure (see HIV infection and AIDS, Chapter 8);

-• prevention of sexually transmitted infections includes a single dose treatment with azithromycin PO 2 g + ceftriaxone IM 250 mg (or, if ceftriaxone is not available, cefixime PO 400 mg).
+• prevention of sexually transmitted infections: a single dose of azithromycin PO 2 g + ceftriaxone IM 500 mg (or, if ceftriaxone is not available, cefixime PO 400 mg).
 If necessary, treatment of trichomoniasis may be started later than the other treatments (tinidazole or metronidazole PO, 2 g single dose);

 • vaccination against hepatitis B (accelerated vaccination schedule, see Viral hepatitis, Chapter 8).

 • of wounds,